mat-shepherd/ci-pp1-nurture-seo/README.md

 The website consists of two pages in total, an index page and 404 page.
 The index page contains 12 distinct features:

 ### Logo and Navigation Bar
+- featured on all pages
 - containing the business logo, a responsive navigation menu and call to action button
+- navigation links scroll the user to relevant section of the page
+- the Get a Quote call to action scrolls the user to the contact form
+- User stories covered: 1, 2, 3, 4, 5, 6, 7, 8, 9

 #### Desktop & Larger Screens
 ![Logo and navbar](docs/features/logo-nav.webp)